ryan-hansen/aweber/README.md

 ## 📋 Requirements

 - Python 3.12+
-- Poetry (for dependency management)
+- Poetry (for dependency management) - **Note**: Poetry needs to be installed globally first

+### About Poetry
+Poetry is a modern dependency management tool for Python.
+Unlike traditional packages, Poetry should be installed globally on your system (not as a project dependency) to bootstrap the project setup.
+See installation instructions below.

 ## 🛠️ Installation